Jan. 12: Dems offer a new proposal as 2018 session opens

 Last October the state Supreme Court issued a ruling in a Whatcom County water case that overturned state statutes and decades of water law.
 The Legislature intended for rural property owners to be able to drill small household-sized wells without obtaining water rights permits.
 But the court ruling imposes costly new burdens on property owners and local governments and threatens property rights statewide.

 If the decision in the Hirst case is allowed to stand, it will have a far-reaching effect on the state’s rural economy, property values, housing costs and property taxes.
-The Senate’s response has been SB 5239, which restores the traditional balance between state and local governments for managing water and allows property owners to develop their land.
+The Senate’s response was SB 5239, which restores the traditional balance between state and local governments for managing water and allows property owners to develop their land.
 This was the only Hirst bill to pass either chamber during the 2017 session.
 The House took no action.

 PROTECTING PROPERTY RIGHTS:

 Here are the key pieces of legislation advanced this year in the interest of a sensible solution.